mfthielb/knit_patterns/README.md

 # How to Read the Code
 Start with the main() function in PatternCalcs.py.
 This has an example of building a sock pattern when you know how many rows and stitches you need for each section.
 Running PatternCalcs.py as a script will print out a toe-up magic loop sock pattern.
 If you've never knitted a sock before, review the "Basic Steps for Toe-Up Socks" section of this readme.

-In the finished product, there would be a Pattern class (not implemented) that does the work that is done in main() for this example, i.e. it would:
+In the finished product, there would be a Pattern class (not implemented) that does the work that is done in main() for this example, it would:
 1. Take in foot measurements in inches or cm.
-1. Calculate required measurements in stitches and rows for each section.
+1. Calculate required pattern measurements in stitches and rows for each section.
 1. Generate the appropriate PatternSection objects for each section.
 1. Write out pattern directions to a file or screen.